Configuration

 ISP/TSM Optfile (local)

-When starting up, “ISP/TSM Optfile” is a crucial setting because it determines everything about how mags will talk to SPECTRUM PROTECT (which server, which node name, excludes, includes etc.).
+When starting up, “ISP/TSM Optfile” is a crucial setting because it determines everything about how mags will talk to STORAGE PROTECT (which server, which node name, excludes, includes etc.).
 You should make absolutely sure that the “ISP/TSM Optfile” you specify is the correct one for all backups defined with this MAGS option file.

 Probe ISP/TSM Configuration (local&remote)